Advancements in Designing, Producing, and Operating Off-Earth Infrastructure

 Sending humans to the Moon and Mars in the near future requires appropriate infrastructure to support and subsequently sustain human activities.
 This includes infrastructure to shield from environmental conditions, generate energy, and facilitate mobility and communication.
 Construction of such infrastructure aims to use in-situ resources and reduce the use of supplies from Earth.
 The establishment and maintenance of the required infrastructure, equipment, and hardware involves the development of adequate manufacturing techniques, which can enable maximal use of the local resources....

 This study investigates the feasibility of in-situ manufacturing of a functionally graded metallic-regolith.
 To fabricate the gradient, digital light processing, an additive manufacturing technique, and spark plasma sintering were selected due to their compatibility with metallic-ceramic processing in a space environment.
-The chosen methods were first assessed for their ability to effectively consolidate regolith alone, before progressing regolith directly onto metallic substrates.
-Optimized processing conditions based on the sintering temperature, initial powder particle size, and...
+The chosen methods were first assessed for their ability to effectively consolidate regolith alone, before progressing to sintering regolith directly onto metallic substrates.
+Optimized processing conditions based on the sintering temperature, initial powder particle...

 In order for off-Earth top surface structures built from regolith to protect astronauts from radiation, they need to be several meters thick.
 Technical University Delft (TUD) proposes to excavate into the ground to create subsurface habitats.
 By excavating, not only can natural protection from radiation be achieved but also thermal insulation, as the temperature is more stable underground.
 At the same time, valuable resources can be excavated via in-situ resource utilization (ISRU).
 In this process, a swarm of autonomous mobile robots excavate the ground in a downwards sloping spiral...